 Again, Southwest points are worth approximately 1.4 cents per point when redeemed for “Wanna Get Away” fares, so these 3,000, 6,000, 7,500 and 9,000 anniversary bonus points are worth $42, $84, $105 and $126 in value, respectively.

 A benefit of just the Southwest Priority card is a $75 travel credit each account year (meaning you can utilize the first year’s credit any time you want after receiving the card).
 This travel credit can be used for essentially any Southwest purchases, including flights, taxes or even fees when using points, so long as you use your Southwest Priority card to pay for it.

 • Upgraded boarding positions

-Southwest has a different seat assignment policy than most other airlines — there are actually no assigned seats.
+Southwest has a different seat assignment policy than most other airlines — there are no assigned seats.
 Instead, the carrier has open seating, where you pick your preferred seat upon boarding the plane.
 Your boarding position — which you get when you check in for your flight — determines when you board.
 All passengers receive a boarding position between A1 and C60, with A1 being first to board and C60 being last.

 Purchasing an upgraded boarding position normally costs between $30 and $50, so this benefit is worth $120 to $200 per year.

 If you purchase the least expensive Southwest fare type, known as “Wanna Get Away” fares, you’ll need to check yourself in for your flight starting 24 hours in advance, and your check-in time will determine your boarding position.
 However, if you don’t want to have to worry about checking yourself in as close to 24 hours ahead as possible, Southwest allows you to purchase an add-on option called EarlyBird Check-In that automatically checks you in for your flight before the traditional 24-hour mark.